Article

 2. Technology Investments

+Closing gaps often requires investments in endpoint protection and monitoring tools, multi-factor authentication (MFA) solutions, and secure configuration management.
 These investments depend heavily on the existing infrastructure and compliance requirements.

 3. Policy and Documentation Updates